 Don’t forget to create a welcoming experience for your guests

 Yes, security is the main goal of a visitor policy.
 But don’t forget that you also want visitors to feel welcome when they step into your reception area.
 While it may not be part of your official visitor policy, all guests should be assisted promptly and efficiently.
-They should have an immediate opportunity to check in, and should be connected quickly with the appropriate staff member.
-An automated visitor management system like The Receptionist for iPad streamlines your visitor check-in process, helping to make your guests’ visits both secure and enjoyable.
-Sign up for your free 14-day trial today.
+They should have an immediate opportunity to check-in, and should be connected quickly with the appropriate staff member.
+An automated visitor management system like The Receptionist for iPad streamlines your visitor check-in process, automates badge printing, and keeps a secure digital log of everyone who has been and is currently in your office, helping to make your guests’ visits both safe and enjoyable.
+Sign up for your free 14-day trial of the app today.

 Share this Post